chef-boneyard/delivery-truck/README.md

 * `ignore_rules` - Provide a list of foodcritic rules you would like to ignore.
 * `only_rules` - Explictly state which foodcritic rules you would like to run.
 Any other rules except these will be ignored.
+* `excludes` - Explictly state which relative paths foodcritic should ignore

 ```json
 {